T-80: United States

 The US government obtained one T-80U from the United Kingdom.
 It was evaluated at Eglin Air Force Base.
 In 2003, Ukraine transferred four T-80UD MBTs to the US.

 Failed export attempts

 Apart from Cyprus and the People's Republic of China, Russia has tried to export T-80 MBTs to Turkey and Greece, who were looking for new tanks.
 These two attempts have failed.
-Sweden regarded the T-80 an alternative for its mechanized brigades in the early 1990s should the Leclerc be adopted for her armoured brigades, but since the new upgraded Leopard 2 (Strv 122) was chosen, Leopard 2A4s (Strv 121) equipped the mechanized brigades as to simplify logistics.
+Sweden regarded the T-80U as an alternative for its mechanized brigades in the early 1990s if the Leclerc would have been chosen for armoured brigades, but since the new upgraded Leopard 2 (Strv 122) was chosen, Leopard 2A4s (Strv 121) equipped the mechanized brigades as to simplify logistics.

 Description

 The T-80 is similar in layout to the T-64; the driver's compartment is on the centre line at the front, the two-man turret is in the centre with the gunner on the left and the commander on the right, and the engine is rear mounted.
 Overall, its shape is also very similar to the T-64.